someonesdad1/hobbyutil/project_list.md

 --- | ---
 [misc/Donor.pdf](misc/Donor.pdf) | Organ donation became an important topic for me after my granddaughter was killed.
 [misc/fountain_pen_primer.pdf](misc/fountain_pen_primer.pdf) | Discusses the care and feeding of fountain pens as writing tools.
+[misc/inflation.py](misc/inflation.py) | Calculate the effects of inflation on prices for the years 1914 to the present.
+For example, $1 to purchase food in 1960 is equivalent to about $8.5 in 2018.
 [misc/Markup.pdf](misc/Markup.pdf) | Derives the equations for markup and profit used in business.
 [misc/Mortgage.pdf](misc/Mortgage.pdf) | Gives a table that lets you estimate your mortgage's monthly payment.
 Doesn't include taxes or insurance.
 [misc/paper.py](misc/paper.py) | Contains a python script to calculate various things about paper to compare paper purchases.
 [misc/paper_sizes.pdf](misc/paper_sizes.pdf) | Shows a scale drawing of various ISO and US paper sizes.
 [misc/pills.py](misc/pills.py) | Calculate the dates you'll run out of prescription pills.
 [misc/shaving.pdf](misc/shaving.pdf) | Some thoughts on shaving your beard.
+[misc/tips1.pdf](misc/tips1.pdf) | Various tips I've found over the years.
+[misc/tips2.pdf](misc/tips2.pdf) | Various tips I've found over the years.
 [misc/XmasTomatoes.pdf](misc/XmasTomatoes.pdf) | Using Christmas tree lights to keep tomato plants from freezing at night.

 ## Programming